brian-teets/MakeChangeProject/README.md

 ## How To Run The Program

-* It is assumed the user has an IDE such as Eclipse.
+* It is assumed the user has an IDE, such as Eclipse.
-* Download and install the .java file to local Eclipse workspace
+* Download and install the .java file to local Eclipse workspace.
 * Run the program

 	* User / tester will be cash register attendant / cashier.